 We’ve all been there, whether it’s in our personal lives or business lives, we naturally compare ourselves to other people.
 This is especially discouraging when you first begin blogging because you’re examining the contrast between your beginning and someone else’s successful result.
 So, you’re looking at your content and work of 3 months and you feel like you’re doing well, and then you go over and look at a blogger who makes $100,000 a month.
 And all of a sudden, you kind of go, “hm. ouch.”
 Your ego immediately fuels some fear in you and you feel threatened, and somewhere inside your head, a tiny but familiar voice goes, “You’ll never get there… You suck!”.
 But, it’s important to remember that these bloggers you look up to have been in your shoes before.
 We have all felt the struggle, on different levels and in our own way.
 And many of these successful bloggers you look up to have been at it for many, many years.
 They’ve cried through it, they’ve given up at times, they’ve also had the same thoughts you do.
 But you know what?
 If you’re persistent and find balance in hard work but also taking it easy, you can get to where they are in a few years time as well.
 Nothing is built overnight, so allow some calmness to enter your soul, ride the wave, and take your own journey.
 You got this.

-So, what do you guys think?
 What has been your greatest challenge as a new blogger?
-Or what mistakes have you done when you first began a blog?